NatalieTapias/natalie-notes/design-patterns/design-patterns.md

 ### what constructor to use
 * handles construction by an object rather than parameters.
 * static inner class
-* calls the appropriate constructer based on state
+*  the appropriate constructer based on state

 StringBuilder demonstrates usefulness of pattern.
 Telescoping constructors